 Your HR department can have all the best policies in place.
 Still, if inclusion and diversity are not embraced as part of the culture, it can be challenging to protect your team from discrimination and harassment.

-Employee surveys are an excellent opportunity to check on this critical element of company culture from everyone’s point of view.
+Employee expectations surveys are an excellent opportunity to check on this critical element of company culture from everyone’s point of view.

 15. Does this company take the time to celebrate your success?